Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/_common/index.rst

    ..
        !! processed by numpydoc !!
+   .. py:method:: clear()

+      Clear the internal data store of the control system.

+      This method is automatically run when the instance for the control system is created.
+It can also be used in the case of repeated simulations to clear the data from the previous simulation run.

+      ..
+          !! processed by numpydoc !!

    .. py:method:: save(data)

-      Save the internal date of the control system.
+      Save the internal data of the control system.

       :param data: Contains the data to be saved.
       :type data: bunch or dict